ressy/example-partis/README.md

     # Dependencies are installed in $CONDA_PREFIX but partis itself lives right
     # here, so we'll put it on the PATH
     export PATH="$PATH:$PWD/partis/bin"

+Compiling all the different components via the build script can take a while.

 The PATH change could be [incorporated into the conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), too, instead of being manual.
 Also, the partis repo is huge (> 1 GB with all